 - Honor the state’s deposit return timeline of 21 days.

 No matter your reasoning for withholding a security deposit, you always have to substantiate your claims with evidence.
 Keep receipts for the repairs or debts that the security deposit will cover.
 You can also hire a property manager to help you to settle disputes over monetary claims.
 Real Property Management Greater Milwaukee Suburbs will extensively document every tenancy, nip maintenance in the bud, and handle all aspects of the tenant relationship.
 Leave the hassle up to us.
+You can call at 262-309-6961 to get started.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.